 If you have a question about something, there is a good chance that we’ve answered it before.
 Below are some basic questions and answers that might help you answer your questions more quickly.

-How do I add a vehicle to my policy?
+How do I add another driver to my auto policy?

 Your agent is able to add, remove or edit a vehicle on your policy.
 When buying a new car, we insure all of your existing vehicles you are covered for up to 14 days.
 During those 14 days your new car will have the same coverage as the existing vehicle on your policy with the highest coverage limits.

 Does my insurance pay for a rental car?

 Your policy may or may not include rental car coverage.
 Ask your agent or check your coverage online on our Customer Site.